 Surveys were self-administered through Qualtrics Online Survey Platform.
-As mentioned previously, rigorous strategies were employed to ensure high-quality survey responses from trusted panel and social media respondents.
-A 'soft launch' was performed where a working draft of the survey instrument was pre-tested with a small sample of respondents before full survey distribution began.
+As mentioned previously, rigorous strategies were employed to ensure high-quality survey responses from trusted panel respondents.
+A 'soft launch' was performed where a working draft of the survey instrument was pretested with a small sample of respondents before full survey distribution began.
 The pre-test process ensured that the skipping patterns of the programmed survey instrument were functioning as intended.
 Pre-testing also increases the likelihood that the questions provide accurate data while decreasing the likelihood of collecting unusable data; therefore, it is an integral component of questionnaire design.
 The pre-test findings were reviewed, found to be error-free, and incorporated into the final dataset.

-Survey responses were collected through CSR's Qualtrics web survey account between March 31 and May 10, 2022.
+Survey responses were collected through CSR's Qualtrics web survey account between October 3 and October 28, 2022.
 Waves of survey invitations were sent by Marketing Systems Group's panel partners to potential survey respondents based on the panelists' profile characteristics and the remaining region and age/sex quota needs.
-CSR also recruited participants via public social media posts targeted toward individuals over 45 years of age.
 Respondents who indicated that they were at least 18 years of age and lived in Pennsylvania were deemed eligible to participate.
-Survey collection ended when CSR received 1,028 responses.
+Survey collection ended when CSR received 1,051 responses.